enhance-dev/enhance.dev/src/views/docs/md/index.md

 title: Quick start
 ---

-To create a project, run:
+To create a project, ensure you have <a href=https://nodejs.org>Node.js 16.x</a> or higher installed, and run:

 ```bash
 npm create @enhance ./myproject -y